 The project proposes a Vesting Tentative Map to subdivide the existing lot into individual residential lots and common lots for open space and circulation.
-Staff finds that the project is consistent with the requirements of the Subdivision Map Act, the City's Subdivision Ordinance, and the General Plan with incorporation of the draft Conditions of Approval (see Attachment 3-Resolution for Vesting Tentative Map).
-Since the Zoning Administrator hearing on the project, staff has included additional findings in support of the Vesting Tentative Map to address findings under Government Code Section 66474.
+Staff finds that the project is consistent with the requirements of the Subdivision Map Act, the City's Subdivision Ordinance, and the General Plan with incorporation of the draft Conditions of Approval (see Attachment 3).